 Keep in mind here that this is the insulation compound and not the jacket material or fire rating.
 Ethernet cables such as Cat5e and Cat6 are made with different types of fire retardant such as PE and PVC which then makes them riser or plenum rated cables.
 These jacket material do not correlate with the information above.

+We hope you found this article on what is insulation in cable helpful.
 Cable performance relies on numerous factors for it to go right.
 From the selection process to the termination process cables performance can differ.
-We hope this article helps inform on the various insulation compounds in cables.
+We hope this article informs on the various insulation compounds in cables.
 As temperature rises it might be worth looking into cables that are insulated with PE or FEP as attenuation remains lower at higher temperatures than PVC.